Course Outline

 2

-Explanation of complexities of suicide prevention
+Explanation of the complexities and approaches to suicide prevention.

 1